tbarbette/npf-docs/docs/source/stats.rst

 .. _stats:

 Interpretation of results
 =========================

-The :ref:`graphs` section gives means to try to arrange graphs, splitting a graph in sub-graphs for levels of a variable, ignoring less important variables, ...
+The :ref:`graph` section gives means to try to arrange graphs, splitting a graph in sub-graphs for levels of a variable, ignoring less important variables, ...

 But if you have many variables and results, graphs will be hard to comprehend.
-It might be best to use statistical tools to reduce the search space and conduct a more restricted experimental design (see :ref:`_variables`).
+It might be best to use statistical tools to reduce the search space and conduct a more restricted experimental design (see :ref:`variables`).

 Statistics
 ----------